revbayes/revbayes.github.io/tutorials/ctmc/index.md

 As you can see, all substitution rates are equal.

-{% subsubsection Tree Topology and Branch Lengths %}
+{% subsubsection Tree Topology and Branch Lengths | subsub-TreeBlMod %}

 The tree topology and branch lengths are stochastic nodes in our phylogenetic model.
 In {% ref jc_graphical_model %}, the tree topology is denoted $\Psi$ and the